 The past influences many aspects of our lives.
 It shapes the customs and beliefs of the communities to which we belong.
-Learning about the past, as well as the methods used to study it, helps students to make sense of the world in which they live.
-They develop a sense of identity and civic responsibility and this makes the study of History a social necessity.
+Learning about the past and the methods used to study it helps students to make sense of the world in which they live.
+They develop a sense of identity and this makes the study of History a social necessity.

 Key Stage Three

 The following topics are taught in Key Stage Three:

 - The Reformation

 - The Tudors and Stuarts

 - World War I

 Students can choose History as an option in year 10 and year 11.
 At GCSE we follow OCR B: Schools History Project (9-1) and students sit three exam papers.
 The units studied are:

 - People’s Health 1250-now

 - History Around Us (a study of Norwich Castle),